renefritze/pytimings/docs/examples/scopes_and_decorators.md

     mysleep(0.5)
 ```

-Both the decorator and the context manager use the `global_timings`
+Both the decorator and the context manager use the {attr}`pytimings.timer.global_timings`
 object by default, but you can pass in a custom one too.

 ```{code-cell}